CosmoAI-AES/CosmoSim/BUILD.md

 A number of approaches have been attempted for building.
 Some work, and others may serve as inspiration if you have other needs.
-It is easiest to look at the various scriopts and workflows that are included.
+It is easiest to look at the various scripts and workflows that are included.

 The currently working approaches (on MacOS and Linux) are